-An employee with no accumulated sick leave who is unable to report at the beginning of the contractual period because of disability will not be put on the payroll until the employee reports.
-There will be no retro accumulation of leave accruals missed during the period of absence.
+An employee with no accumulated sick leave who is unable to report at the beginning of the contractual period because of disability will not be put on the payroll until he or she reports.

-If payment of money due an employee under the sick leave plan is interrupted by the close of the school year and the employee is unable to resume the duties of the position with the opening of the next school year, payment will resume in the following year to complete the unpaid portion of the benefits allowed.
+If payment of the money due an employee under the sick leave plan is to be interrupted by the close of the school year, and the employee is unable to resume the duties of his or her position with the opening of the next school year, payment will be resumed in the following year to complete the unpaid portion of the benefits allowed.